Syllabus

 Grade of C or better (Strictly enforced)

-Most junior/senior undergraduate courses in Operating Systems would fulfill this requirement.
+Most 300-level undergraduate courses in Operating Systems fulfill this requirement.
 Please contact the instructor to be sure.

 - Topics understood should include design and implementation of operating